 The conclusion, as expected, is only one: to ensure the highest safety and the best possible performance during winter time, you must make sure your set of winter tires has not only the Winter Tread Pattern and M+S (Mud & Snow) marking, as provided for by law, but also make sure that the rubber compound of your tires is intended for winter (i.e. tires carry the 'three peak mountain/snowflake' sidewall marking).

 Federpneus, with the "Mind the tires" initiative and this related funny video

 , wanted to emphasize how important is, for your safety, to rely on technically qualified and reliable tire fitting partners.

 tires are the only point of contact between your vehicle and the road (0,12 sqm) and your choice upon this product, as well as its quality and maintenance, influence your comfort and safety.

 Only qualified professionals must perform maintenance and fitting of your tires.
 State of the art equipment should also be used, such as the Giuliano Industrial's CROSSAGE EVO tire changer

 .
 The bead breaker arm with two disks helps loosing the bead in every point of tire in a more sensitive, regular and effective way without risk of damaging

 the sidewall of the tire.
 QX

-innovative touchless mounting/demounting system avoids any use of conventional tire bar.
+innovative no contact mounting/demounting system avoids any use of conventional tire bar.
 Powerful and easy to use without efforts

 for the operator, suitable for the most hard and difficult tires, such as low profiled, UHP and RunFlat.